 On November 6, 2015, President Obama announced that he is killing the Keystone XL pipeline.
 In explaining his decision he cited minimal economic benefits due to low oil prices and climate impacts.
 For seven years environmentalists and those concerned about climate change have been actively opposing the carbon bomb known as the Keystone XL pipeline.

 Although the President cited low oil prices, the most powerful reason why the KXL had to be killed was its carbon load.
-Tar sands oil is not only expensive, it is among the dirtiest and most energy intensive hydrocarbons on earth.
+Tar sands oil is expensive to exploit and it is also among the dirtiest and most energy-intensive hydrocarbons on earth.

 A diverse coalition came together to combat the KXL, this includes scientists, politicians, and grassroots activists.

 In his rejection speech, President Obama said that he’s dedicated to making the United States a “a global leader when it comes to taking serious action to fight climate change,” and that approving the Keystone XL pipeline would drastically “undercut that leadership.”

 A last-ditch appeal by TransCanada, the builder of the KXL, failed to pause the process.
 They were hoping that if the process could be suspended until the US federal election in 2016, a Republican might win the white house and pass the pipeline project.